skezle/BADAM/README.md

 By interpreting adaptive subgradient methods in a Bayesian manner can we construct approximate posteriors by leveraging the preconditioners from these optimizers, cheaply and for free?

+ ## Setup

+ Required packages are listed in `requirements.txt` which contains instructions to create a conda env with the correct versions.
+Run:

+ `mkdir logs`

+ `mkdir plots`

  ## Method

  There are a couple different ways to use the curvature estimates from Adam as an estimate of uncertainty in the loss landscape.